yaq1n0/DownloadBetterGPU/README.md

 This cutting-edge application is built with:

 - **HTML5**: For structure (obviously)
-- **CSS3**: With gradients so beautiful they'll make your eyes water
+- **CSS3**: With gradients so beautiful they'll make your RTX 5090 weep
 - **Vanilla JavaScript**: No frameworks needed when you have pure quantum physics
 - **GitHub Pages**: Free hosting for free GPU downloads (it's free all the way down)